-Centrify, the leader in securing hybrid enterprises through the power of identity services, overnight announced significant enhancements to its best-in-class privileged identity management (PIM) solution to stop breaches that abuse privilege.
+Centrify, the leader in securing hybrid enterprises through the power of identity services, overnight announced it is maintaining its long record of delivering day one support for macOS and iOS releases.

 Centrify Identity Services, which includes Application and Endpoint Services, delivers day one support for the just-released iOS11 and will also provide day one support for macOS High Sierra for Macs, which Apple has scheduled for release on Monday next week (September 25).